The Cardigans: Back to spotlight and hiatus: 2002–2006

 Criticism was generally mixed.
 Some found the change of direction welcome, and felt the band had matured, making songs that were even better than other experienced country-pop styled artists.
 Others missed the old pop sound, and accused the band of possibly being ashamed of their former "happy" pop sound.
 The first single of the album, "For What It's Worth" was released on 17 February 2003.
 The second single was "You're the Storm" released on 2 June 2003.
 The third and final single was "Live and Learn" released on 3 December 2003.
 In the summer of 2004, The Cardigans toured with Liz Phair, Katy Rose and Charlotte Martin on the Chicks With Attitude tour.

 On 28 April 2005, the band's iTunes Originals album was released through iTunes.
 On 19 October 2005, the band released their sixth album Super Extra Gravity to generally favourable reviews.
-Super Extra Gravity went straight to the #1 spot on the Swedish album chart and was certified gold (sales over 40,000).
+Super Extra Gravity went straight to the No. 1 spot on the Swedish album chart and was certified gold (sales over 40,000).
 After the band finished promotional activities in Autumn 2006, the band entered an extended hiatus and devoted themselves to other projects.